nbudhraj/Lab1/index.md

      <img src="/images/more.jpg" width="200"/>

-Every month, I make myself a task-list of new albums that are recomended to me or sound interesting.
+Every month, I make myself a task-list of new albums that are recomended to me or sound *interesting*.
 This is my task list from this past month:

 - [x] Heaux Tales by Jazmine Sullivan
 - [x] The Allegory by Royce da 5'9